kvnoct/VASP-Electronic-States-Parser/README.md

 # VASP-Electronic-States-Parser
-A simple python tool to parse density of states (DOS) and band structure data of VASP calculation.
+A python script to parse density of states (DOS) and band structure from VASP calculations.